devdaydresden/devday_website/README-DEV.md

 Successfully tagged devday_hp_revproxy:latest
 ```

+### `compose`: Run `docker-compose`

+This invokes Docker Compose with the compose files appropriate for the development setup.

 ### `devdata`: Create database contents suitable for development

 This will fill an empty database with pages, events, and attendees.